 The effective interest method is a method for calculating the amortized cost of a financial liability, and for allocating the interest expenses throughout the relevant credit period.
-The effective interest rate is the rate which accurately discounts the forecasted future cash flows over the financial liability's expected lifetime to its carrying value, or, when appropriate, over a shorter period.
+The effective interest rate is the rate which accurately discounts the forecasted future cash flows over the financial liability's expected lifetime to its carrying value, or, when appropriate, over a shorter period part) are carried to the asset "deferred borrowing costs".
+Upon the receipt of credit in practice, the proportional part of the costs is carried to the loan, and is taken into account in the effective interest rate